Amir-yazdanmanesh/Filimo-Movies/README.md

-# Filimo Movies
+# Movies Application

-This is an Android app that allows users to view a list of movies from the Filimo API and search for movies.
+This is an Android app that allows users to view a list of movies and search for movies.
 It was built using the Model-View-Intent (MVI) pattern, coroutines for asynchronous programming, clean architecture for code organization, navigation components for navigating between screens, Dagger 2 for dependency injection, Kotlin DSL for Gradle configuration, Epoxy for building complex RecyclerViews, Retrofit for network communication, data binding for connecting UI components to data sources, and includes both unit and instrumented tests.